Dine & Wine

 Wandering Around the Hills

 The summer has finally come and you no longer need to chase it.
 Just explore it.
-William Merritt Chase (1849–1916), an American artist might have agreed with this intention.
+An American artist, William Merritt Chase (1849–1916) might have agreed with this intention.
 In his Summer at Shinnecock Hills, the painter invites us to wander around the hills.
 After the sumptuous summer meal, why not appreciate the beauty of nature that changes so often?

 the painting of a woman in the white dress walking in the field in summer with hills in the distance summer meal art

-William Merritt Chase, Summer at Shinnecock Hills, 1891, Cincinnati Art Museum, Ohio, USA.
+William Merritt Chase, Summer at Shinnecock Hills, 1891, Cincinnati Art Museum, Cincinnati, OH, USA.

 Wandering around the hills, it feels like nature is all yours, and many joyful summer days lie ahead.
 These surroundings can also be conducive to developing artistic skills.
 Keeping this in mind, Chase opened the Shinnecock Hills Summer School of Art in 1891.
 The artist adopted the plein air method of painting and taught his students in outdoor classes.
 Consequently, they could relish summer, acquire skills, and enjoy the gifts of nature.